Webinar: Internal Alternative Provision best practice – WATCH NOW

 In a recent survey, 83% of higher education students named convenience as a key reason why they are very pleased with the increasing effectiveness of online learning.
 A school can also benefit from using hybrid learning to provide additional, personalised support for those who need it via online alternative provision.

-What is hybrid learning?
+What is meant by hybrid learning?

 Hybrid learning is an educational approach that merges in-person and online learning activities.
 It leverages the benefits of online learning to enhance the in-person experience, such as increasing accessibility for those with specific needs; increasing the rate of feedback and personalisation for those who need additional support; or enhancing student-teacher interaction with a wider array of communication tools.